 And it was not only about transport.
 Disincentivising the use of private cars made Rea Vaya buses one of the city’s biggest ever environmental projects.
 Every year, the increase in the number of cars outstrips Johannesburg’s economic growth, according to the Urban Morphology and Complex Systems Institute, which has shown that transport is currently responsible for pumping in excess of 650kg of carbon per capita every year, far in excess of international best practice.

 Rehana Moosajee, who was the member of Joburg’s mayoral committee responsible for transport during the first six years of Rea Vaya’s operations and now sits on the board of the Institute for Transportation and Development Policy, told New Frame that the system was intended to “give public transport users the opportunity to save time,” which is no mean feat in South African cities.
-Research by Andrew Kerr, a University of Cape Town economist, shows that black South Africans endure the longest daily commutes in the world.
+Research by Andrew Kerr, a University of Cape Town economist, shows that black South Africans endure commutes around twice as long as those of American and European commuters.

 But much of the project’s vision remains unrealised.